zynksoftware/Zynk-Workflow/_docs/SFTP-Connector/Downloading-Files-with-SFTP.md

 ### Filename
 _Required_
-The name of file to be downloaded e.g. `web_orders.xml`.
+The name of file to be exported e.g. `web_orders.xml`.
 It is important that you use the 'Text or script' data type instead of   'File' for this setting.
 This will prevent Zynk  treating it as a relative path and converting it to an  absolute path on  the local file system.

 ### Output File
 _Required_